 In 2014, we made a strategic business decision to no longer sell biologics products.
 The revenue, cost of revenue and expenses from this product line were netted together and the gain or loss was reported as (gain) loss from discontinued operations on our statement of operations.
 As of December 31, 2015, the entire biologics product line was liquidated.
-Below is a summary of the discontinued operations financial results for the years ended December 31, 2014 and 2015.
-The effect of discontinued operations for the three months ended March 31, 2015 has been excluded as it is not material.
+Below is a summary of the discontinued operations financial results:

-Year Endo Year Ended December 31,
+Year Ended Decem

 (in thousands) 2014 2015

-Revenue \$ 845 \$
+Revenue \$ 845 \$ -

 Expenses 634

 Results from operating activities 211

 Loss on sale of assets held for sale 38

 (Gain) loss from discontinued operations \$ (211) \$ 38